Share this Post

 Of course, growing up royal didn’t mean you were completely sheltered from the outside world.
 Sometimes, something so earth-shattering happened that there was no hiding it, even from kids.

-On January 30, 1889, Crown Prince Rudolf of Austria, the heir to the throne, committed suicide after killing his teenage mistress, Baroness Mary Vetsera, in a suicide pact.
+On January 30, 1889, Crown Prince Rudolf of Austria, the heir to the throne, died of a self-inflicted gunshot wound to the head – after killing his teenage mistress, Baroness Mary Vetsera, in a suicide pact.

 While the effect on Maria Anna and her family was minimal at the time, this was one of those “butterfly effect” moments that would change the course of world history.